Chilaquiles Verdes With Scrambled Eggs

-Chilaquiles verdes with scrambled eggs and black beans is the most comforting savory breakfast you can make in under 30 minutes.
+Chilaquiles verdes with scrambled eggs and black beans is the most comforting savory breakfast or decadent weekend brunch you can make in just 25 minutes.

 If you’ve never heard of chilaquiles before, you’re in for a treat.
 We’re so excited to introduce you to our new favorite brunch recipe.
 This savory Mexican breakfast dish is comfort food in a nutshell.
 It’s warm, saucy, savory, tangy, and gooey all at once – really just the most satisfying meal you could ask for.
 And it’s perfect for a unique weekend brunch with your friends, family, and loved ones.